-Our reporting style is such that we do abide by the UWW’s Greco Roman rankings because they help paint a picture for our readers as well as those new to Greco wrestling altogether.
+In summary, our reporting style is such that we do abide by the UWW’s Greco Roman rankings because they help paint a picture for our readers as well as those new to Greco wrestling altogether.

-How We Display Greco Roman Rankings
+How We Display World Greco-Roman Rankings

 ATHLETE NAME (COUNTRY, RANKING)

-*Only wrestlers ranked in the top-20 by United World Wrestling receive a ranking designation next to their name on Five Point Move.
+- Only wrestlers ranked in the top-20 by United World Wrestling receive a ranking designation next to their name on Five Point Move.

 Weight Class Changes